routineforbots/rust/Theory.md

 # Functions

-- A way to encapsulate program functionality
+- a way to encapsulate program functionality

-- Optionally accept data
+- optionally accept data

-- Optionally return data
+- optionally return data

-- Utilized for code organization and makes code easier to read
+- utilized for code organization and makes code easier to read

 ## Function example